 Severance Trends in North America

-Severance varies greatly depending on the company, come in various forms, from a lump sum of compensation to a continuation of health benefits to a retirement plan extension.
+Severance is critical to an employee exit strategy and varies greatly depending on the company and employee level.
+Severance packages come in various forms from a lump sum of compensation to a continuation of health benefits to a retirement plan extension.
 While some employers offer as much as 20 weeks of base pay, others offer just 10 weeks with little additional support like extended health care or immigration services.
-Elements of a severance package most often include:
+Below are various elements of a severance package based on several surveys, as well as our own primary research updated in 4Q 2023.

 Severance pay is a crucial component of a severance package because it serves as a financial safety net for employees who are facing the uncertainty of job loss.
 It recognizes the employee’s contributions to the organization and provides them with a cushion to cover immediate expenses during the transitional period between jobs.
 This financial support can help individuals manage their bills, secure essential services like healthcare, and alleviate the stress associated with sudden unemployment.